growthwise/lutra_ai_ap_workflow_example/README.md

 2. Extract the folder "ID" from the URL you can do this by clicking into the address bar whilst inside the folder and copying the end of the URL https://drive.google.com/drive/u/0/folders/*[thisparthere]*
 3. Keep note of that folder ID
 4. Within the same folder, create another folder, in the video we called it processed and follow the same steps above to copy and save the ID somewhere
-5. Upload some bills to pay to the first folder
+5. Upload some bills to pay to the first folder, you can use the same ones in the video by downloading them from here https://github.com/growthwise/lutra_ai_ap_workflow_example/tree/main/invoices

 ### Connecting Lutra to Tools ###